JeffM2501/raylibExtras/README.md

 This is a C++ library that can be build static.
 It contains the following components.

 #### FPCamera
-A first person view camera system
+A first person view camera system with support for user settable near and far clipping planes.

 #### RLSprites
 Sprite Management system